Skip to main content

 Realtors

+There are steps you can take to assist your clients in protecting their real estate investment from floods.
 Properties located outside of the mapped floodplain are eligible for flood insurance.
-There are steps you can take to assist your clients in protecting their real estate investment.

 1. Determine the flood risk of the property by finding the flood zone for the property's address at the FEMA's Map Service Center.
 If the structure is in the mapped floodplain, there is a high flood risk.
-Buy flood insurance today!
+However, be aware - wherever it can rain it can flood.
+40% of flood insurance claims come from properties outside of the mapped floodplain.

-2. If the community is a National Flood Insurance Program (NFIP) participant, you are eligible for federal flood insurance.
+2. If the community is a National Flood Insurance Program (NFIP) participant, citizens in the community are eligible for federal flood insurance.

-• Find out if your community is an NFIP participant.
+• Find out if the community is an NFIP participant.

-• If your community is not an NFIP participant:
+• If the community is not an NFIP participant:

-• Speak with your local zoning administrator about having your community join the NFIP.
+• Speak with the local zoning administrator about having the community join the NFIP.

 FEMA has additional resources.